 4.3.
 Software Tools for Predicting Protein Stability Based on Machine Learning.
 Machine learning methods do not require comprehensive knowledge of the physical forces governing protein structure; their predictions are based exclusively on the available data.
-The most popular machine learning tools are based on the support vector machines (e.g., EASE-MM, MuStab, I-Mutant, and MuPro) and random forest (e.g., ProMaya and PROTS-RF) methods, which are known to be comparatively resistant to overtraining even when used with unbalanced training data sets (Table S2).
+The most popular machine learning tools are based on the support vector machines (e.g., EASE-MM,107 MuStab,108 I-Mutant,160 and MuPro161) and random forest (e.g., ProMaya162 and PROTS-RF163) methods, which are known to be comparatively resistant to overtraining even when used with unbalanced training data sets (Table S2).
 Neural networks are rarely used for protein stability engineering because of their high sensitivity to the quality and size of the training data set.

 In recent years, several new machine learning approaches have been applied to diverse problems in the field of bioinformatics.
-Deep learning is used to predict the effects of mutations on human health in DANN and to predict protein secondary structure in SSREDNs.
-Unfortunately, like regular neural networks, deep learning methods are prone to overfitting because adding extra layers of abstraction increases their ability to model rare dependencies, resulting in a loss of generality.
-This shortcoming can be addressed by using regularization methods such as Ivakhnenko's unit pruning.
-However, this does not eliminate problems arising from inadequate training data sets because deep learning has very stringent data requirements.
-Consequently, deep-learning-based tools such as TopologyNet still have very limited applicability in predicting protein stability.
+Deep learning is used to predict the effects of mutations on human health in DANN164 and to predict protein secondary structure in SSREDNs.165 Unfortunately, like regular neural networks, deep learning methods are prone to overfitting because adding extra layers of abstraction increases their ability to model rare dependencies, resulting in a loss of generality.
+This shortcoming can be addressed by using regularization methods such as Ivakhnenko's unit pruning.^{166,167} However, this does not eliminate problems arising from inadequate training data sets because deep learning has very stringent data requirements.
+Consequently, deep-learning-based tools such as TopologyNet168 still have very limited applicability in predicting protein stability.

-The robustness and accuracy of computational tools can be increased by combining several machine learning approaches into a single multiagent system, as in the case of MAESTRO.
-In MAESTRO, neural networks are combined with support vector machines, multiple linear regression, and statistical potentials.
+The robustness and accuracy of computational tools can be increased by combining several machine learning approaches into a single multiagent system, as in the case of MAESTRO.169 In MAESTRO, neural networks are combined with support vector machines, multiple linear regression, and statistical potentials.
 The outputs of the individual methods are then averaged to provide users with a single consensus prediction.
 In such tools, machine learning can be used to train the arbiter that decides how to combine the outputs of the individual methods and their weights, balancing the relative strengths of each method when applied to the type of mutation under consideration.
-This approach is widely used in metapredictors.

-It is difficult to compare individual tools on the basis of the results presented in the publications where they were first reported because most of them were validated using different data sets.
-This can bias a tool's performance toward particular proteins or mutation types, causing its general prediction accuracy to be overestimated.
-Therefore, independent comparative studies are needed.
-The critical evaluations reported by Kellogg et al., Potapov et al., and Khan and Vihinen revealed that methods based on PEEF calculations systematically outperform tools relying only on machine learning techniques or statistical potentials in independent tests.
-Furthermore, machine learning methods tend to be more biased, and their reported accuracies are overestimated as a result of overtraining.
-The PCC upper bound for the most commonly used stabilization data sets is about 0.8, and the lower bound of the RMSE is 1 kcal/mol.
-The applicability of machine learning methods will increase with the size and diversity of the available data in the future.
+This approach is widely used in metapredictors.58 comparative studies are needed.
+The critical evaluations reported by Kellogg et al.,88 Potapov et al.,77 and Khan and Vihinen170 revealed that methods based on PEEF calculations systematically outperform tools relying only on machine learning techniques or statistical potentials in independent tests.
+Furthermore, machine learning methods tend to be more biased,^{153,171} and their reported accuracies are overestimated as a result of overtraining.
+The PCC upper bound for the most commonly used stabilization data sets is about 0.8, and the lower bound of the RMSE is 1 kcal/mol.172 The applicability of machine learning methods will increase with the size and diversity of the available data in the future.